jayD03/XeroTestProject/README.md

 # XeroTestProject

 There are three tests:
-- Two Basic flows : Login success and Add ban account
+- Two Basic flows : Login success and Add bank account
 - one exception Flow : Invaid Login

 Assumption: